 - Static content, on the other hand, is already compressed on the server and is delivered to all users in the same way.

 The crux of the matter when compressing dynamic content: As long as the server is busy compressing the content, you don't see anything.
 Only when the compression is complete is the data delivered.
 And the better the compression is supposed to be, the longer it takes.
-Even at low compression rates, dynamic compression can limit performance.
-In contrast, static content, which is already compressed, can be delivered in no time at all when a user requests it.
+Even at low compression rates, dynamic compression can already limit performance.
+Static content, on the other hand, which is already compressed, can be delivered in no time at all when a request is made.

-In practice, it became apparent that Brotli is more effective for static content if the algorithm is configured accordingly.
-For dynamic content, however, many website operators still prefer gzip.
+In practice, it turned out that Brotli is more useful for static content if the algorithm is configured accordingly.
+For dynamic content, however, many still prefer gzip.
 Others argue that Brotli can keep up with gzip even for dynamic content.

 Not all browsers support Brotli

 As for servers, NGINX and Apache (from version 2.5) support Brotli.
 Nowadays almost all browsers support Brotli.
 Which browsers do not (yet) support Brotli as a compression standard can be found at caniuse.com.

-Internet Explorer users, for example, have to do without Brotli at the moment.
-But the good news is the content will still be delivered to these users: gzip switches on automatically.
+If you still have to do without Brotli because of certain browsers, there is good news: The content will still be delivered to these users: In this case gzip will be activated automatically.
 So you don't have to fear that they won't see anything at all.

-Saving storage space, delivering websites faster and increasing performance: we're happy to be part of it.
+Saving storage space, delivering websites faster, and boosting performance: we're happy to go along with that.
 In my opinion, the advantages are obvious.
-Raidboxes Customers are already benefiting today: Brotli is built into the servers as standard.
+At Raidboxes, you benefit directly: Brotli is built into the servers as standard.